 When a client calls on Friday to say Governor Mike Pence (i.e., the Republican Vice Presidential nominee) will be at their facility on Tuesday, it’s all hands on deck!
 The client wanted maximum press coverage for their town hall meeting and rally, and they wanted to highlight an important message about the power of free enterprise in the construction trade.

-- The Problem: Very little lead time to gather facts and coordinate with the both internal and external parties.
+- The Problem: Very little lead time to gather facts and coordinate with both internal and external parties.

 - The Goal: Attract all local news stations, as well as some national outlets.